learn-co-curriculum/dsc-pickle/README.md

     Fitted model is y = 1.0x + 1.0

-We can now used the model to make predictions:
+We can now use the model to make predictions:

 ```python